eecs298/eecs298.github.io/docs/lab8.md

 Observing this heatmap, answer the following:
 1. Which features correlate most disease progression?
 Does this fit your hypothesis?

 2. Which different features correlate most with eath other?
 Explain this correlation using your knowledge of the dataset and your real-world knowledge of diabetes.

+Once you are complete, turn `lab8.py`, along with your write-up, to Canvas.